 A good way to start finding work as a self-employed photographer is to take photos for friends and family and ask them to recommend you to people they know.

-You can also set a website and social media pages where you can showcase your work, promote your services and set your rates.
-WordPress can be a good place to start because it has a lot of templates and themes that’ll help you lay out your photos nicely.
+You can also set up a website and social media pages to showcase your work, promote your services, and set your rates.
+WordPress can be a good place to start because it has many templates and themes to help lay out your photos nicely.

-Networking within the industry can also help you to get the ball rolling.
-You might be able to get a few tips on freelancing from photographers in your local area and make mutual referrals for different photographic specialities or when one of you has too much work on.
+Networking within the industry can also help you get the ball rolling.
+You might get some tips on freelancing from photographers in your local area and make mutual referrals for different photographic specialities, or when one of you has too much work on.

-You could also try joining a trade association like the British Institute of Professional Photography (BIPP) or The Association of Photographers (AOP).
-They run awards, competitions, and galleries, which could give you the opportunity to showcase your talent.
+You could also join a trade association like the British Institute of Professional Photography (BIPP) or The Association of Photographers (AOP).
+These run awards, competitions, and galleries, which could allow you to showcase your talent.
 They also offer business and legal advice on things like copyright and licensing, which can be helpful when you start selling your work.

 Ready to get started?